-- the statement of financial position as at 31 December 2021; - the statement of profit or loss and other comprehensive income for the year then ended; - the statement of changes in equity for the year then ended; - the statement of cash flows for the year then ended; and - the notes to the financial statements, which include significant accounting policies and other explanatory information.
+- the statement of financial position as of 31 December 2022; - · the statement of profit or loss and other comprehensive income for the year then ended; - the statement of changes in equity for the year then ended; - the statement of cash flows for the year then ended; and - the notes to the financial statements, which include significant accounting policies and other explanatory information.

-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.